Skip to content

-1. Disjointed And Incomplete Freight Bill Data – Both Billing Data And Shipment Status.
+1. Disjointed And Incomplete Freight Bill Data – Complicates Invoice Processing and Degrades Shipping Services.

 Indeed, disjointed and incomplete freight bill data is quite normal.
-This is because operational shipment data, shipment status, and financial data many times residing in different enterprise systems.
-For a more detailed discussion on this, see my article, Poor Shipping Data – Here Are The 4 Reasons Impeding High Tech Visibility And Actionable Analytics.
+This is because of shipping data mismatches between operations and finance.
+To compound this, the disjointed shipping data is both duplicated and spread across many different enterprise systems.
+For a more detailed discussion on this topic, see my article, Poor Shipping Data – Here Are The 4 Reasons Impeding High Tech Visibility And Actionable Analytics.

 2. Manual Freight Bill Processes That Raise Costs, Reduces Efficiencies, And Limits Visibility.